StudentEng2016/CENG315.Project2/README.md

 sensors and moisture sensors which will be and will be further detailed in the mobile application proposal.
 I will be collaborating with the following company/department.
-In the winter semester I plan to form a group with the following students Maasha Maheson and Samaroo Maheshwerie who are also building similar hardware this term and working on the mobile application with me.
+In the winter semester I plan to form a group with the following students Alisha Singh Chauham who are also building similar hardware this term and working on the mobile application with me.
 The hardware will be completed in CENG 317 Hardware Production Techniques independently and the application will be completed in CENG 319 Software Project.
-These will be integrated together in the subsequent term in CENG 355 Computer Systems Project as a member of a 2 or 3 student group.
+These will be integrated in CENG 355 Computer Systems Project.

 **Background**